 - Analyze and prevent any vulnerabilities from different data streams.

-Localization testing test cases
+Localization testing test cases of Mobile Apps

 - Localized content should be checked for accuracy.
 This should also include all validation or error messages that may arise.